 - a) As a rule in our business, we advise against handing over gifts. - b) Demanding a gift from a third party is strictly prohibited. - c) We accept receiving and offering Christmas gifts as part of our culture and custom, although they should have a symbolic value, i.e. not exceeding EUR 100 (or an equivalent of this amount).
-A gift with a value higher than EUR 100 received or given is subject to entry in the Register of Received Benefits -Annex No. 1 to the Policy or the Register of Given Benefits - Annex No. 2 to the Policy.
-These Records shall be verified by an internal audit. - d) Gifts cannot be in the form of money (or its equivalent) and can be given only directly to a business partner, not to his or her relatives. - e) Each of the Companies is obliged to appoint a person within its structures, who will be responsible for maintaining the Register of Received Benefits and the Register of Given Benefits.
+A gift with a value higher than EUR 100 received or given is subject to entry in the Register of Received Benefits Annex No. 1 to the Policy or the Register of Given Benefits Annex No. 2 to the Policy.
+These Records shall be verified by an internal audit.
+In case that tax obligations are associated with the giving or acceptance of a gift, the Company should adopt appropriate guidelines or regulations to ensure compliance with applicable laws. - d) Gifts cannot be in the form of money (or its equivalent) and can be given only directly to a business partner, not to his or her relatives. - e) Each of the Companies is obliged to appoint a person within its structures, who will be responsible for maintaining the Register of Received Benefits and the Register of Given Benefits.
 Companies are obliged to inform the Compliance Department about the persons keeping such registers. - f) Each Employee receiving occasional gifts from business partners is obliged to report them to his or her line manager.
 The information should specify the name of the person giving the benefit, the type of benefit, the exact or indicative value of the benefit, and the date of its obtaining.
-Where the gift exceeds EUR 100 (or the equivalent) or several gifts the total value of which exceeds EUR 100 have been exchanged between the same persons at short intervals (over at least one quarter or less), the line manager shall enter such a gift to the Register of Received Benefits. - 2.
-Handling matters with public authorities.
+Where the gift exceeds EUR 100 (or the equivalent) or several gifts the total value of which exceeds EUR 100 have been exchanged between the same persons at short intervals (over at least one quarter or less), the line manager shall enter such a gift to the Register of Received Benefits.

+2. Handling matters with public authorities.

-- a) It is forbidden to offer, make or promise to pay money, give valuables to any public official in order to, inter alia, influence their decisions, obtain an undue advantage, or encourage them to use their influence. - b) One should know details of the administrative procedure in which they participate to properly plan how long it may last and, in addition, be aware of costs provided for by law (including fees, duties, and taxes). - c) In the case of any signs suggesting that a bribe is being demanded, one should categorically and explicitly refuse, and any subsequent meetings should be held with the participation of an additional person (e.g. another employee). - d) Remember that administrative proceedings are in principle two-instance and any doubts or reservations can be directed to the supervisory authority.
+a) It is forbidden to offer, make or promise to pay money, give valuables to any public official in order to, inter alia, influence their decisions, obtain an undue advantage, or encourage them to use their influence.

+- b) One should know details of the administrative procedure in which they participate to properly plan how long it may last and, in addition, be aware of costs provided for by law (including fees, duties, and taxes). - c) In the case of any signs suggesting that a bribe is being demanded, one should categorically and explicitly refuse, and any subsequent meetings should be held with the participation of an additional person (e.g. another Employee). - d) Remember that administrative proceedings are in principle two-instance and any doubts or reservations can be directed to the supervisory authority.